valeratrades/.github/best_practices/documentation.md

 - SAFETY
 - FUCK: like NB but strictly negative.
 It hilariously adds to succinctness, so that's now part of the syntaxis.
 - REF: link to reference or its summarized version in text
+- LOOP: similar to SAFETY, _every_ endless loop must have an explanation for its necessity

 ### ARCHITECTURE.md